cachapa/reflect/CADDY_GUIDE.md

 ## Run reflect server

-Make sure you [follow the instructions](README.md) to install *reflect* in your machine;
+Make sure you [follow the instructions](README.md) to install *reflect* in your machine.

-Run reflect as a server under an arbitrary port and point it to the target directory:
+Once that's done, run reflect as a server under an arbitrary port and point it to the target directory:
 `reflect /path/to/shared/directory -s -p 8123`

 ## Configure Caddy

-Set up Caddy in your platform, and once that's running, edit your Caddyfile (located in `/etc/caddy/Caddyfile` on most Linux distributions):
+Install Caddy in your platform and edit your Caddyfile (`/etc/caddy/Caddyfile` on most Linux distributions):

-The following example forwards HTTP connections from a subdomain to reflect:
+The following snippet forwards HTTP connections from a subdomain to reflect:
 ```
 reflect.my-domain.com {
   reverse_proxy localhost:8123
 }
 ```

-To add [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) with a simple username/password combo:
+You may want to add [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) to secure your endpoint:

-1. For this example we will go with `username` and `password`
+1. Create a username and password, for this example we will go with `username` and `password`
-2. Hash the password using `caddy hash-password`
+2. Hash the password using the command `caddy hash-password`
 3. Copy the hashed password into your configuration:
 ```
 reflect.my-domain.com {
   reverse_proxy localhost:8123